folkforms/recipes-parser/README.md

 ## Output

-The output is in JSON:
+The above file is parsed into JSON:

     {
       "recipe": "Cake",